 Phytophotodermatitis

 Phytophotodermatitis is a colored, bumpy rash on your skin.
-It happens when you touch certain plants or fruits and then expose that skin to the sun.
-The rash may be an odd shape and can look like a bruise.
-Plants that may cause phytophotodermatitis include parsley, dill, carrot, and grass.
+The rash develops when you touch certain plants or fruits and then expose that skin to the sun.
+The rash may be an odd shape, look like a bruise, or develop blisters.
+Plants that can cause phytophotodermatitis include parsley, dill, carrot, and grass.
 You also may have a reaction from the juice of citrus fruit, such as limes or oranges.

 - You have a fever.